 How to Teach the Elements of Structured Literacy

-These guiding principals of Structured Literacy have helped me so much.
-This was my step one.
+These guiding principles of Structured Literacy have helped me so much.
+This was the first thing I changed.
 I became very reflective about how I was teaching my students.

 - I now have a clear sequence.